June 19, 2015

 DSCF5945

-While not as big as some bucket-wheel excavators I've seen, it won't change the fact that this is still a majestic piece of heavy industrial engineering without any doubt.
+While not as big as some bucket-wheel excavators I've seen, it is still a majestic piece of heavy industrial engineering.

 I really like large industrial machines such as this one, so I wouldn’t mind paying the entry fee, but when I arrived, it was around 15 minutes before their closing time, and heavy rain started.
 With these factors, I kept going.